Top 10 Cloud Integration platforms

 2021.
 Merge raises $4.5M to help B2B companies build customer-facing integrations

-Merge, a startup that helps its users build customer-facing integrations with third-party tools, has raised a $4.5 million seed round.
-The core focus of Merge is to give B2B companies a unified API to access data from what is currently about 40 HR, payroll, recruiting and accounting platforms, with plans for expanding to additional areas soon.
-But the service isn’t aiming to replace workflow tools Workato or Zapier.
-When Merge’s systems detect issues with an integration, maybe because a data schema in an API response has changed without notice (which happens with some regularity), Merge’s engineers can fix that within minutes, in part because the teams also built an internal no-code tool for building and managing these integrations.
+Merge, a startup dedicated to assisting users in creating customer-facing integrations with third-party tools, has successfully raised a seed round of $4.5 million.
+The primary objective of Merge is to provide B2B companies with a unified API that grants access to data from approximately 40 HR, payroll, recruiting, and accounting platforms, with plans for future expansion into additional domains.
+However, it's important to note that Merge's service does not aim to replace workflow tools like Workato or Zapier.
+In the event of integration issues, such as unexpected changes in the data schema within an API response (which occurs periodically), Merge's engineers are capable of resolving them within minutes.
+This efficiency is facilitated, in part, by the team's development of an internal no-code tool designed for constructing and managing these integrations.

 2021.
 Zapier buys no-code-focused Makerpad